new333333/test2/branches/jong-personal/tools/sql/scripts/changelog/readme.txt

 7. *-changelog-filrproton.xml -

-The schema changes for Filr Proton release.
+The schema changes for Filr Proton (only partial up to source code split!) and Vibe 4.0.2 releases.